-Akis Tsohatzopoulos, who was defense minister from 1996 to 2001, put kickbacks from arms deals between 1997 and 2001 into foreign bank accounts, they said.
+Akis Tsohatzopoulos, who was defence minister from 1996 to 2001, put kickbacks from arms deals between 1997 and 2001 into foreign bank accounts, they said.
 His wife, ex-wife, daughter and 13 others were also convicted of money laundering on Monday.

 The court is expected to sentence Tsohatzopoulos, who is 74 and was a candidate for prime minister in the 1990s, by Tuesday.
 Money laundering carries a sentence of five to 20 years in jail.

 In the highest-profile conviction of a politician in decades, Tsohatzopoulos was sentenced in March to eight years in prison for failing to disclose the source of his wealth and submitting false income statements in 2006-2009.